AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 <child-component [person]="selectedPerson" (onChange)="save($event)"></child-component>
 {% endhighlight %}

-But as soon as this

-The problem described started when the object populated asynchronously via
+But as soon as this the **selectedPerson** object gets populated as a result of subscribing to an observable, the undefined errors start appearing.

-A quick search suggested that adding ***ngIf** to the html

-There simply had to be a way to use the beautiful new binding tools in Angular2 to make this work.
+There had to be a way to solve this without using ***ngIf** or sacrificing the immutable input.

+The reason I do not like solving this with ***ngIf** is that overuse can cause some issues, from confusing assistive technologies to problems with CSS animation.
+No, we should try to solve this using the shiny tools that Angular2 gives us.

+Yes, it gives us a very natural way to directly subscribe to an **Observable** stream by using the **Async pipe**.

+So in the parent component I would store the **Observable** in **selectedPerson**:

+{% highlight javascript %}
+this.itemEntry = this.contacts.getContact(this.params.get('id'));
+{% endhighlight %}

+At first it did not look like